You are here:

 Parent/Guardian Notification

-The Vice President for Student Life and Dean of Students, Director of Residential Life or designee(s) have the authority to notify parents or guardians about possible violations of the Code of Community Standards under any of the following circumstances:
+The Vice President for Student Affairs and Success, Dean of Students, Director of Residential Life or designee(s) have the authority to notify parents or guardians about possible violations of the Code of Community Standards under any of the following circumstances:

-5. In the judgment of the Vice President for Student Life and Dean of Students, or Director of Residential Life notification may be to the benefit of the health and well-being of the student.
+- In the judgment of the Vice President for Student Affairs and Success, Dean of Students, or Director of Residential Life notification may be to the benefit of the health and well-being of the student.

 Disciplinary Records

-Disciplinary Records are maintained by the Office of the Vice President for Student Life and Dean of Students, and Director of Residential Life and are maintained as follows:
+Disciplinary Records are maintained by the Office of the Vice President for Student Affairs and Success, and Director of Residential Life and are maintained as follows:

-• Records of deferred suspension will be maintained for a period of one (1) year after a student graduates or may be maintained for a longer period of time at the discretion of the Vice President for Student Life and Dean of Students based on the circumstances of the incident;
+- Records of deferred suspension will be maintained for a period of one (1) year after a student graduates or may be maintained for a longer period of time at the discretion of the Vice President for Student Affairs and Success based on the circumstances of the incident;

 Medical Amnesty